kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 **Small businesses will become even more essential** for Facebook as it is trying to offer services that will turn Facebook into an e-commerce platform.

 Facebook is also a company with a lot of **controversy and "toxicity" around it**.
 Some of it is thanks to its past privacy issues and Cambridge Analytica scandal that lead to a $5bn FTC penalty in 2019.
 But Facebook controversies do not end with privacy issues.
-Facebook is in the middle of **antitrust lawsuit that questions its acquisition of WhatsApp and Instagram.**
+Facebook is in the middle of **an antitrust lawsuit that questions its acquisition of WhatsApp and Instagram.**

 We also cannot forget Facebook's **controversies around content moderation**, where Facebook is **cough in the middle of a fight about the limit of free expression online** and where the lines should be drawn.
 As you can expect, different groups have different ideas about it.

 Facebook is not just an innocent bystander here because its algorithms rewarding engagement has helped in the active promotion of more radical political posts and Facebook groups.

 Mark Zuckerberg is the person trying to navigate Facebook through these challenging times.
 Its public image is as controversial as the company itself.
-He is not only Facebook's founder and CEO, but also **controlling shareholder with 53% share on voting rights** and 13% share on Facebook's equity.
+He is not only Facebook's founder and CEO but also **a controlling shareholder with a 53% share on voting rights** and a 13% share on Facebook's equity.

 Despite all its past and current issues, Facebook's business is performing exceptionally well.
 Its users are sticking with it.
 The number of users is still growing and so are revenue and profits.